CienciaArgentina/go-enigma/README.md

 ## Configuration
 You **must** add the environment variables, either this won't work.
-The variables that the system needs are:
+The variables that the system need are:

 ```Bash
     export DB_PASSWORD="value"